moby/moby/docs/sources/reference/run.rst

    -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].
           If "container-dir" is missing, then docker creates a new volume.
-   -volumes-from="": Mount all volumes from the given container(s)
+   --volumes-from="": Mount all volumes from the given container(s)

 The volumes commands are complex enough to have their own documentation in section :ref:`volume_def`.
 A developer can define one